laxtools/article/programming/c++/conventions.md

  - use fluent style when proper
  - use declarative style when possible
  - use operators to provide convenience
- - use std::* if it exists
+ - use std::_*_ if it exists
    - use stl for containers
+   - use algorithms,  use std::to_string, and etc.
  - use lambda instead of bind / functor
  - use using instead of typedef
  - use auto when possible